Improvisation Essentials Workshop with Pam Morita - May 28-May 31

 Duos and Trios Workshop with Eric Rasmussen - June 17-20

-This workshop will focus on ways to playing in duo and trio settings with various types of instrumentation.
+This workshop will focus on ways to play in duo and trio settings with various types of instrumentation.
 Throughout the workshop players will learn different ways of performing, improvising, and interacting with smaller and non-traditional instrumentation.
 Musicians involved with this workshop will discover the value of not being limited by smaller numbers and instrumentation.
 Students in this workshop will perform an end-of-week concert at The Nash.
 Open to intermediate (3+ years in jazz) and advanced experience levels.

 Bebop Workshop with Mike Kocour - June 24-27

-Explores the jazz line characterstics of artists such as Charlie Parker, Dizzy Gillespie, Horace Silver, Clifford Brown, Barry Harris and more.
+Explores the jazz line characteristics of artists such as Charlie Parker, Dizzy Gillespie, Horace Silver, Clifford Brown, Barry Harris and more.
 Taught by Arizona State’s Director of Jazz Studies, pianist, composer, and arranger Mike Kocour, the Bebop Workshop offers an intensive jazz experience for those wishing to explore this aspect of jazz improvisation and composition.

 Open to intermediate (3+ years in jazz) and advanced experience levels.
 This educational experience will include lots of singing, listening, and writing and some instrumental performance.
-Consequently the workshop does not include a final culminating performance.”
+Consequently the workshop does not include a final culminating performance.

 Summer Jazz Conservatory (June)